jainamshethhere/assignment7/README.md

 # Company Inventory Page

-This is the Second Assignment of CS648 course.
-It is a SPA created using React and served using Express.
+This is the Third Assignment of CS648 course.
+It is a SPA created using React, served using Express and Graphql for API integration.
 A simple inventory page where one can add some product and view all the products added.
+The initail setup comes from Assignment 2 and this repo is a copy of that with changs for Assignment 3.

 ## Initial Step